Studying explicit $U(1)_A$ symmetry breaking in hot and magnetised two flavour non-local NJL model constrained using lattice results: Formalism

 The self-consistent gap equation has the following form,

 With ${\sigma_s}$ given by Eq.~(\ref{eq:gapeq}) one can calculate the formal expression for the local condensate by differentiating the $\Omega$ with respect to current quark mass as

-We note that the right hand side in Eq.~\ref{eq:cond} is not convergent away from the chiral limit (substituting $m=0$ in Eq.~\ref{eq:MconstB0} implies that $M(p)\rightarrow 0$ at large $p$) and needs to be regularized.
+We note that the right hand side in Eq.~\ref{eq:cond0} is not convergent away from the chiral limit (substituting $m=0$ in Eq.~\ref{eq:MconstB0} implies that $M(p)\rightarrow 0$ at large $p$) and needs to be regularized.
 This can be done by subtracting the identical expression with $M=m$.
-This prescription can be seen as following from Eq.~\ref{eq:SMFB0} if we subtract the analogous term from the formal expression of the free energy to make it regular.
+This prescription can be understood from Eq.~\ref{eq:SMFB0} if we subtract the analogous term from the formal expression of the free energy to make it regular.

 Now, to fit the model parameters we use pion mass and also pion decay constant.
 To get the pion mass we need to calculate the pion propagator which can be obtained from the quadratic term in the pionic fluctuation from the bosonized action as